Skip to main content

 GrowthBook comes with one environment by default (production), but you can add as many as you need on the Environments page located within the SDK Configuration menu.

 Feature flags can be enabled and disabled on a per-environment basis.
-You can also set the default feature state for any new environment.
-Additionally, you can scope environments to only be available in specific projects, allowing for further control and segmentation over feature delivery.
+You can also set the default feature state for new environments and scope environments to specific projects.

 A list of environments

-When a feature is disabled in an environment, the feature will not be returned via the SDK, and that feature will always evaluate to null and ignore any other targeting or feature rules.
+When a feature is disabled for an environment, GrowthBook excludes the feature from the API response.
+The feature evaluates to null and ignores all targeting and rules.

-It's possible for a feature to be enabled for an environment and still be considered "off".
-This happens when its value is set to false, null, 0, or an empty string.
+A feature can be enabled for an environment but still act as "off" if its value is false, null, 0, or an empty string.
+In these cases, even though the feature is enabled, it evaluates as "off".

 Environments and SDKs